Littoral zone of Southern Brittany

 Conclusion

 We have not realized maesurements of salinity.
-Nevertheless, the differences observed by the proportion of marine diatoms and dulcicole diatoms in the 4 stations are coherent with 1) the situation of the stations with regard to the free sea and 2) with the relative importance of the contributions of fresh water.
-Notably, it is likely that St Cadou mud flat, where 50 % of the species are dulcicole species, undergoes salinity much weaker than that of Porz Guen where 85 % of the species are marine species.
+Nevertheless, the differences observed in the proportions of marine diatoms and freshwater diatoms in the 4 stations are coherent with 1) the situation of the stations with regard to the free sea and 2) with the relative importance of the contributions of fresh water.
+Notably, it is likely that St Cadou mud flat, where 50 % of the species are freshwater species, undergoes a salinity much weaker than that of Porz Guen where 85 % of the species are marine species.
 As for both swamps of Mer Blanche and of Penfoulic, they constitute intermediate situations.
-Let us mention that in a ditch fed by a source, situated in the Anse St Cadou, 26 (93 %) of the 28 diatom species listed were dulcicole species and 2 were brackish water species.
+Let us mention that in a ditch fed by a source, situated in the Anse St Cadou, 26 (93 %) of the 28 diatom species listed were freshwater species and 2 were brackish water species.

 Return to Benthic communities